gaoachao/react-lynx-use/README.md

-# ReactLynx Hooks 🚀
+# 🪝 ReactLynxUse

-A React-style hooks library designed specifically for ReactLynx development, bringing familiar React patterns to cross-platform applications.
+A React-style hooks library designed specifically for [ReactLynx](https://lynxjs.org/react/), bringing familiar React patterns to cross-platform applications.

 ## ✨ Features

 - 🎯 **ReactLynx Compatible**: Seamlessly integrates with ReactLynx applications
 - ⚛️ **React-Style API**: Familiar hooks interface for React developers
 - 🔧 **Cross-Platform**: Built with Lynx's unique cross-platform capabilities in mind
-- 📦 **Lightweight**: Minimal overhead with maximum functionality

-## 🙏 Acknowledgments
+## 🙏 Thanks

-Many hooks in this library are built upon the excellent foundation provided by [react-use](https://github.com/streamich/react-use).
-We extend our gratitude to the react-use team for their outstanding work in the React hooks ecosystem.
+Many hooks in this library are built upon the excellent foundation provided by [react-use](https://github.com/streamich/react-use) and [react-hooks](https://github.com/kripod/react-hooks).
+We extend our heartfelt gratitude to these amazing projects and their contributors for their outstanding work in the React hooks ecosystem.

 ## ⚠️ Development Status